syncfusion-content/wpf-docs/wpf/Ribbon/RibbonGallery.md

 ![](RibbonGallery_images/RibbonGallery_img4.jpeg)

-## Adding custom menu items
+## Add Custom Menu Items

-In the expanded Gallery items (in both the Visual Mode), can add custom menu items to the bottom of the Ribbon Gallery control, using the MenuItem property of RibbonGallery.
+In the expanded Gallery items (in both the Visual Mode), can add custom menu items to the bottom of the Ribbon Gallery control, using the `MenuItem` property of RibbonGallery.

-The following code example illustrates how to add custom menu items to RibbonGallery control in Ribbon instance.

 {% tabs %}